 Healthy oils or animal fats are also crucial to your pet’s diet.
 You can also choose a homemade cooked or raw meal whereby you know everything you are feeding your Rottsky.

-Your veterinarian or a nutritionist are your best bets for creating a well-balanced canine recipe.
+Your veterinarian or a nutritionist are your best bet for creating a well-balanced canine recipe.
 Puppies need a diet that will encourage a slow growth rate to prevent large-breed problems linked to overnutrition.

 - Exacerbates hip and elbow dysplasia